Cyber Insurance Underwriting: The Technical Assessment Gap

 Why Document-Only Assessment Fails

-The structural problem with questionnaire-based underwriting is that applicants describe the security posture they intend to have - not the one that exists.
+The structural problem with questionnaire-based underwriting is that applicants describe the security posture they intend to have, not the one that exists.
 Three failure modes are systematic.

 First, organizations genuinely do not know their vulnerabilities.
 Forty percent lack the monitoring infrastructure to detect critical exposures in their own environment.
-Second, self-reporting has inherent limitations - applicants can only describe what they have directly measured, and few organizations have visibility into every dimension of their risk posture.
+Second, self-reporting has inherent limitations, applicants can only describe what they have directly measured, and few organizations have visibility into every dimension of their risk posture.
 Third, the 6-12 month lag between internal assessments and insurance renewals means posture data is outdated before the policy is written.

 The result: adverse selection.
 Organizations with mature security programs frequently self-insure or negotiate elsewhere.
 The applicant pool skews toward elevated (but often undetected) risk, driving loss ratios above profitability thresholds.